-Peckham is now trendy, and the pace of new restaurant openings has increased accordingly.
-The area retains much of its buzz and charm, for now at least, with Rye Lane and the High Street a jumble of African food shops and independent openings.
-Tucked behind is the well-to-do Bellenden Road, with its leaf-lined roads and delis.
+Peckham is officially trendy, and the pace of new restaurant openings has increased accordingly.
+The area retains much of its buzz and charm (for now at least) with Rye Lane and the High Street a jumble of African food shops and independent openings.
+Tucked behind is the well-to-do Bellenden Road area, with its leaf-lined streets, and delectable delis.

 Breakfast and brunch

 The trendy but twee Pedler is actually open all day and evening but gets particularly full for brunch from Friday-Sunday, when locals pile in for the breakfast burrito with 'angry' scrambled eggs (they're spicy).
 Breakfast kicks off at 8am for Anderson and Co., a bright, modern café serving eggs, porridge, French toast granola and the like — we love to sit in the garden when the weather warms up.

 Petitou remains a popular and pretty spot in the Bellenden area, famous for its no-nonsense breakfasts and large plates of fluffy scrambled eggs.
 There's a shaded outside seating area which is great for summer and makes up for the slightly uninspiring food.